Prunus virginiana: Description

 The flowers are produced in racemes 4–11 cm long in late spring (well after leaf emergence), eventually growing up to 15 cm.
 They are 8.5-12.7 mm across.

 The fruits (drupes) are about 6–14 mm in diameter, range in color from bright red to black, and possess a very astringent taste, being both somewhat sour and somewhat bitter.
 They get darker and marginally sweeter as they ripen.
 They each contain a large stone.

 Chemistry

 Chokecherries are very high in antioxidant pigment compounds, such as anthocyanins.
 They share this property with chokeberries, further contributing to confusion.

 Similar species

-The chokecherry is closely related to the black cherry (Prunus serotina) of eastern North America, which can reach 100 ft tall, have larger leaves, and darker fruit.
+The chokecherry is closely related to the black cherry (Prunus serotina) of eastern North America, which can reach 100 ft tall and has larger leaves and darker fruit.
 The chokecherry leaf has a finely serrated margin and is dark green above with a paler underside, while the black cherry leaf has numerous blunt edges along its margin and is dark green and smooth.